joeweiss/birdnetlib/README.md

 # birdnetlib

-A python api for BirdNET versions
+A python api for BirdNET-Lite and BirdNET-Analyzer